-Digital Marketing Core
+Digital Marketing Concentration

-Title Credits
+ltem # Title Credits

-Social Media Strategy 3
+MKTG 270 Social Media Strategy 3

-Consumer Behavior 3
+MKTG 350 Consumer Behavior 3

-Email Marketing 3
+MKTG 362 Email Marketing 3

-Search Engine Optimization (SEO) 3
+MKTG 430 Search Engine Optimization (SEO) 3

 & Search Engine Marketing (SEM)

-Digital Marketing Analytics 3
+MKTG 440 Digital Marketing Analytics 3

-Viral & Organic Growth 3
+MKTG 441 Viral & Organic Growth 3

-Social Media Strategy Consumer Behavior Email Marketing Search Engine Optimization (SEO) & Search Engine Marketing (SEM)

-BUAD 317 or COMM 113 may be taken as an alternative to COMM 111 and also fulfill the communication competency requirement.
+BUAD 317 may be taken as an alternative to COMM 111 and also fulfill the communication competency requirement.

 ltem # Title Credits

 COMM 111 Speech 3

 CSIS 106 Comprehensive Spreadsheets 3

 CSIS 110 Principles of Computer 3

 Programming I

 CSIS 111 Principles of Computer 3

 Programming II

 MATH 141 Introduction to Probability and 3

 Statistics

 Total credits: 78

-MATH 141 Programming II Introduction to Probability and Statistics 5

 B.B.A.
-Esports & Gaming
+Esports & Gaming Administration

-The esports and gaming administration degree educates students about the nuances of the gaming industry.
+The Esports and Gaming Administration degree educates students about the nuances of the gaming industry.
 It seeks to address gaps in the traditional business education that - if addressed - would result in graduates who are significantly more employable within the games industry.
-Specifically, in addition to general business administration, this program teaches 1) the process by which games are made, 2) the go to market strategies typical of the industry, and 3) a clearer understanding of the various elements that come together for a successful esports event or league.
+Specifically, in addition to general business administration, this program teaches 1) the process by which games are made, 2) the go-to market strategies typical of the industry, and 3) a clearer understanding of the various elements that come together for a successful esports event or league.

-\BUAD 202 is required of all Freshman BBA majors.
+BUAD 202 is required of all Freshman BBA majors.
 Junior level transfer students may substitute a business elective for this class with approval from their advisor.
 Southwestern students who are changing from another major to a BBA are also required to take BUAD 202 unless their advisor recommends an alternative.